-On May 19, 1969, the Attorney General assigned the responsibility for the Department's audit function, including the review of contractors and grantees, Department's audit function, including the review of contractors and grantees, to the Assistant Attorney General for Administration and charged the Director of the Office of Management Inspection and Audit, now the Office of Internal Audit, with execution of the audit responsibilities, including the review and appraisal of all Department programs and functions.
-On April 24, 1970, the Attorney General assigned the responsibility for audits of grants and contracts awarded by LEAA to the LEAA Administrator, subject to review and monitoring by the Office of Internal Audit by the Office of Internal Audit.
+On May 19, 1969, the Attorney General assigned the responsibility for the Department's audit function, including the review of contractors and grantees to the Assistant Attorney General for Administration and charged the Director of the Office of Management Inspection and Audit, now the Office of Internal Audit, with execution of the audit responsibilities, including the review and appraisal of all Department programs and functions.
+On April 24, 1970, the Attorney General assigned the responsibility for audits of grants and contracts awarded by LEAA to the LEAA Administrator, subject to review and monitoring by the Office of Internal Audit.

-We believe that the responsibility for reviewing LEAA's external audit activities was properly left with the Assistant Attorney General for Administration and that this arrangement is consistent with the position taken in GAO's "Internal Auditing in Federal Agencies" (1968) that provisions be made for independent internal review of the external audit work in the same manner as other operations are reviewed to ascertain whether it is being carried out prouerly and efficiently.
+We believe that the responsibility for reviewing LEAA's external audit ac tivities was properly left with the Assistant Attorney General for Administration and that this arrangement is consistent with the position taken in GAO's "Internal Auditing in Federal Agencies" (1968) that provisions be made for independent internal review of the external audit work in the same manner as other operations are reviewed to ascertain whether it is being carried out properly and efficiently.

-APPROPRIATENESS AND LEGALITY OF DEPARTMENT'S FINANCING OF THE COST OF CENTRALIZED INTERNAL AUDIT SERVICES ment area.
+APPROPRIATENESS AND LEGALITY OF DEPARTMENT'S FINANCING OF THE COST OF CENTRALIZED INTERNAL AUDIT SERVICES